signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet/manual/README.md

 # OpenTelemetry .NET manual instrumentation examples

-This folder contains sample applications that were manually instrumented using [OpenTelemetry .NET](https://opentelemetry.io/docs/instrumentation/net/).
+This folder contains sample applications manually instrumented using [OpenTelemetry .NET](https://opentelemetry.io/docs/instrumentation/net/).

 For more information on OpenTelemetry .NET and some of the available instrumentations, see: